BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 ```

-Now we can use the QIIME2 View Tool [https://view.qiime2.org](https://view.qiime2.org) to visualize our data quality.
-But first, we need to download this to our personal computer.
+Now we can use the QIIME2 View Tool [https://view.qiime2.org](https://view.qiime2.org) to inspect and visualize our sequencing data quality.
+But first, we need to download our `.qzv` data files to our personal computer.

 **Closely analyze your plots and decide where you would want to trim and truncate your reads and why.**

 ## Other Tools
 There are multitudes of tools that you can use to visualize and quality control your data.
 Two of them are fastQC and multiQC.
-Kevin let us borrow his data (illumina sequnecing of vibrio isolates) to analze in class.
+Kevin let us borrow his data (Illumina sequencing of vibrio isolates) to analyze them in class.

 To run fastqc you can use the following command.